Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsubsection{Text-Video Retrieval}

-We evaluate \ours for the task of text-video retrieval on MSR-VTT under both zero-shot and fine-tuning settings, and present detailed results in Table \ref{tab:msrvtt} and \ref{tab:msrvtt-ft}. \ours outperform other methods significantly for zero-shot evaluation with R@10 of 65.1, yielding approximately 9\% improvement over the best-performing baseline MCQ.
-The superior results demonstrate that our pre-trained model builds up a good alignment between video and language and has great generalization to unseen datasets. \ours also achieves performance gain when the model is fine-tuned on the target MSR-VTT dataset, which further validates advantages of the pre-trained model.
+We evaluate \ours for the text-video retrieval task on MSR-VTT under both zero-shot and fine-tuning settings, and compare it with existing prevalent methods in Table~\ref{tab:msrvtt}. \ours outperforms other methods significantly for zero-shot evaluation with R@10 of 65.1, yielding approximately 9\% improvement over the best-performing baseline MCQ.
+The superior results demonstrate that our pre-trained model builds up a good alignment between video and language and generalizes well to unseen datasets. \ours also achieves performance gain when the model is fine-tuned on the target MSR-VTT dataset, which further validates advantages of the pre-trained model.
 Note that \ours performs favorably against existing methods despite the much smaller size of the pre-training data used in \ours than those in baselines, such as HowTo100M and WebVid-2M.
-These results are consistent with the findings in \cite{nagrani2022learning} and demonstrate the importance of high-quality video-caption pairs in retrieval tasks. \ours leverages a dual-encoder design and does not include a fusion encoder during the pre-training stage which saves much computation cost.
-On the other hand, retrieval can be achieved efficiently by computing dot-product between video and caption features without feeding every combination into the fusion model, compared with models such as ClipBERT~\cite{lei2021less}.